 СО CO Statement Knowledge

 number Level

 CO1.
-Illustrate the organization of plant genomes K2 & K3
+Illustrate the organization of plant genomes K2 & I

 and photosynthetic structures, and identify

 the photosynthetic efficiency of plants.

 CO2.
 Analyze and assess the interrelationship K4 & K5

 between metabolic pathways of various plant

 species.

 CO3.
-Combine and formulate research proposals in K6
+Combine and formulate research proposals in ı K6

 areas of seed germination, fruit ripening and

 stress responses.

 CO4.
-Demonstrate the roles of plant hormones and K2, K3 & K6
+Demonstrate the roles of plant hormones and e roles of plant hormones and K2, K3 & K6

 secondary metabolites, and to apply the

 knowledge in designing new strategies for

-commercial production of plant hormones and
+commercial production of plant hormones and nt hormones and

 secondary metabolites.

 CO5.
 Choose the proper genetic engineering tools K5 & K6

 for developing strategies for crop

 improvement.